-The turnover ratios are used to check the efficiency of the company that how it uses its assets to earn revenue.
-The sales figure is compared with the assets (different assets) to measure how much of the assets are used to generate the number of sales.
+The turnover ratios are used to check the company’s efficiency and how it uses its assets to earn revenue.
+The sales figure is compared with the assets (different assets).
+This measures how much of the assets are used to generate the number of sales.

-In a business, there are requirements for different types of assets and these are used to generate the revenue of the business so that the business can run.
-The turnover ratios are categorized under efficiency ratios as these ratios measures how a company or business is utilizing its different assets to achieve its revenue.
-Here the ‘revenue’ is construed differently for each type of turnover ratios.
-For example, in receivable’s turnover ratio, only the amount of credit sales is used not the total sales figure and but for inventory turnover ratio, the total sales or the COGS is used.
-These ratios are more specific to the asset and revenue (denominator) is defined depending on the relationship between the asset and the revenue.
+In a business, there are requirements for different types of assets, and these are used to generate the business’s revenue so that the business can run.
+The turnover ratios are categorized under efficiency ratios as these ratios measure how a company or business utilizes its different assets to achieve its revenue.
+Here the ‘revenue’ is construed differently for each type of turnover ratio.
+For example, in the receivable’s turnover ratio, only the amount of credit sales are used, not the total sales figure, but for the inventory turnover ratio, the total sales or the COGS is used.
+These ratios are more specific to the asset, and revenue (denominator) is defined depending on the relationship between the asset and the revenue.

 The turnover ratio can be defined as the ratio to calculate the quantity of any asset which is used by a business to generate revenue through its sales.
-It is the relation between the amount of company’s asset and the revenue generated from them.
-To be more precise, it is an efficiency ratio to check how efficiently the company is using different assets to extract earnings from them (individually as well as on a whole).
-A higher ratio is considered to be better as it would indicate that the company is optimally using the resources to earn revenue and it would imply a higher ROI and the funds invested are used the least.
+It is the relation between the amount of a company’s assets and the revenue generated from them.
+To be more precise, it is an efficiency ratio to check how efficiently the company uses different assets to extract earnings from them (individually and as a whole).
+A higher ratio is considered to be better as it would indicate that the company is optimally using the resources to earn revenue.
+It would imply a higher ROI, and the funds invested are used the least.

 Types of Turnover Ratios with Formula